 One of our family’s favorite spots is the Davis Mountains in West Texas, home to the second darkest night skies in the U.S. We love to go there for the magical starry nights where the Milky Way can easily be seen without a telescope and for the sparsely populated terrain and the vast wilderness.
-We make this annual digital detox a priority–we completely unplug and just hike, stargaze, sleep and read for days–because it brings us back to ourselves and to one another.
+For years, we have made this annual digital detox a priority–we completely unplug and just hike, stargaze, sleep and read –because it brings us back to ourselves and to one another.

 Nature opens me up to the now; to the present moment.
 It allows me to access wisdom and insights I never could have in my 24/7 modern life.
 I never cease to be amazed by the ideas and clarity that often bubble up after a weekend at the ocean or a day in the cool, dark woods.

 Time in nature is often referred to as the ultimate antidepressant because it affects us physically, mentally and emotionally.
 Being outdoors alleviates stress, positively affects our mood/overall mental health, helps us to “reset,” promotes cognitive functioning, fosters problem solving and creativity, supports work/life balance, stimulates social interactions and helps family connection and intimacy.

 The other night I met a small group of friends at a local river for a picnic dinner and swim.
 The river water was cool, refreshing and invigorating.
 Our nature date had an enormous impact on our moods and for a while, we all felt that everything was going to be OK.